bbauska/meta-react-basics/README.md

 ### Writing markup with JSX

-The markup syntax you've seen above is called *JSX*.
+The markup syntax you've seen above is called <i>JSX</i>.
 It is optional, but most React projects use JSX for its convenience.
 All of the [tools we recommend for local development](https://react.dev/learn/installation) support JSX out of the box.